rehierl/node-tree-outliner/1-3-hierarchies/1-1-setups-of-sets.md

 <!-- ======================================================================= -->
 ## derived statements

-Note that the expression `s in S` is a simplification, which needs to be understood as: `s` is a set of elements, and as such an element of the set of sets `P` of setup `S`.
-That is, the accurate expression would have to be `(s in P) and (P in S)`.
+Note that the expression `(s in S)` is a simplification, which needs to be understood as: `s` is a set of elements, and as such an element of the set of sets `P` of setup `S`.
+That is, a more accurate expression would be:
+`(s in P) and (P in S)`.

 **CLARIFICATION**